 Boating accidents can cause devastating injuries or death.
-If you or a loved one has been injured in a boating accident, a Chicago boating accident lawyer from Krzak Rundio Law Group can help you with your claim.
+If you or a loved one has been injured in a boating accident, a Chicago boating accident lawyer from Krzak Rundio Gorman, Injury Attorneys can help you with your claim.
 Your injuries can be life-changing and result in substantial medical care and may even keep you from working.
 We’ll work hard to assure that you receive the compensation you deserve.

 What Are Some Common Safe Boating Tips?

 There are a few boating rules you should follow to stay safe.
 The dangers of operating a boat without considering safety could result in someone falling overboard, the boat tipping over, or colliding with another boat, a breaker or land.

 - Always Wear Life Jackets.
 Even though most people can swim, you never know what can happen if you’re in a boating accident.
 An injury could prevent you from treading water or swimming to land.
 Life jackets will keep you afloat where you can be seen and rescued.